jina-ai/finetuner/README.md

 </tbody>
 </table>

-<sub><sup>All metrics are evaluated on k@20 after training for 5 epochs using Adam optimizer with learning rates of 1e-4 for ResNet, 1e-7 for CLIP and 1e-5 for the BERT models.</sup></sub>
+<sub><sup>All metrics were evaluated for k@20 after training for 5 epochs using the Adam optimizer with learning rates of 1e-4 for ResNet, 1e-7 for CLIP and 1e-5 for the BERT models.</sup></sub>

 <!-- start install-instruction -->

-## Install
+## Installation

 Make sure you have Python 3.7+ installed.
-Finetuner can be installed via pip by executing:
+Finetuner can be installed via `pip` by executing:

 ```bash
 pip install -U finetuner
 ```

-If you want to encode `docarray.DocumentArray` objects with the `finetuner.encode` function, you need to install `"finetuner[full]"`.
+If you want to encode `docarray.DocumentArray` objects with the `finetuner.encode` function, you will need to install `"finetuner[full]"`.
+This includes a number of additional dependencies, which are necessary for encoding: Torch, Torchvision, and Open Clip:
-In this case, some extra dependencies are installed which are necessary to do the inference, e.g., torch, torchvision, and open clip:

 ```bash
 pip install "finetuner[full]"